 Day 4: How People Grow

 Growth in the Crucible® Approach is not comfortable and it is not accidental.
 This session explores gridlock, the growth versus comfort cycle, and what it means to hold the heat when clients want to run from it.
-Drawing on Schnarch’s framework of waking up and swimming toward the surface, we examine what it actually looks like when people begin to change.
+Drawing on Dr. Schnarch’s framework of waking up and swimming toward the surface, we examine what it actually looks like when people begin to change.

 Day 5: The Cutting Edge of Crucible® Therapy

-Schnarch spent his final years pushing the approach into new territory.
+Dr. Schnarch spent his final years pushing the approach into new territory.
 Crucible® Neurobiological Therapy brings interpersonal neurobiology into the heart of the clinical model.
 This session introduces you to his most recent and most exciting contributions to the field.

-The Crucible® Introductory Manual and Glossary
+The Crucible Introductory Manual and Glossary

 1. Join a Consultation Group